Methodology

 That is why diesel deserves its own page.
 It is a better bridge between energy shocks and real-economy cost pressure than crude alone, especially when freight and industrial margins are the concern.

 If this signal shifts, cross-check Oil Price Predictions During War: Data, Scenarios, and Risk and War Recession Risk: Indicators, Transmission, and Scenarios.
-This keeps the diesel markets during conflict workflow tied to multi-page evidence rather than single-source interpretation.
+Read them together so diesel markets during conflict sits inside a wider transmission chain.

 How To Confirm A Real Squeeze